 The tapes, containing recorded phone conversations, allegedly reveal collusion between the former head of the Directorate of Special Operations (the now dissolved Scorpions) Leonard McCarthy, and the NPA’s former head Bulelani Ngcuka, to manipulate the prosecutorial process before the ANC’s Polokwane conference in 2007.

 Zuma was elected ANC president at the conference.
+Former president Thabo Mbeki had been a contender for another term.

 The charges were dropped shortly before Zuma was sworn in as president in 2009.
 The then acting national director of public prosecutions, Mokotedi Mpshe, said the tapes showed there was a political conspiracy against Zuma and so the case against him could not continue.